-In case of important political decisions it was common that matters were not to be dominated by the Counsellor but were discussed by a wide range of high officials.
+In case of important political decisions it was common that matters were not to be dominated by the Counsellor alone, but were discussed by a several high officials.
 Yet for ordinary affairs the Counsellor had the right to decide and to draft an edict, or even to criticize an edict by the emperor.
 The Counsellor had the right to make use of the administrative apparatus of the central and the local governments, to recommend persons for promotion, to investigate local officials and to initiate their promotion, dismission or punishment.
 He was the chief person making use of the administrative and penal law and oversaw all jurisdictional matters.
-The Counsellor had to control the peace of the regions and was entrusted with the pacification of local commanderies in trouble.
-He was in charge of military matters and border defense and had to oversee the compilation of household and tax registers throughout the empire.
+The Counsellor had to control the peace of the empire's regions and was entrusted with the pacification of local commanderies in trouble.
+He was in charge of military matters and border defence and had to oversee the compilation of household and tax registers throughout the empire.

-The official rank of the Counsellor-in-chief was determined by his nominal income of 10,000 bushels (shi 石) of grain per annum, yet his factual monthly salary was 350 fivepecks (hu 斛) of rice and 60,000 copper cash (qian 錢).
+The official rank of the Counsellor-in-chief was determined by his nominal salary of 10,000 bushels (shi 石) of grain per annum, yet his factual monthly salary was 350 fivepecks (hu 斛) of rice and 60,000 copper cash (qian 錢).

-Until the end of the Former Han period, this situation continued.
-The informal office of the General-in-chief serving as Commander-in-chief was often occupied by relatives of imperial consorts (waiqi 外戚).
-Counsellors with a sense for responsibility for the dynasty, like Wei Xuancheng 韋玄成 or Kuang Heng 匡衡 were virtually powerless in face of the destructive power of the Generals-in-chief.
+Until the end of the Former Han period, this situation remained basically the same.
+The informal office of the General-in-chief serving as Commander-in-chief was often occupied by kinsmen of imperial consorts.
+Counsellors with a sense for responsibility for the dynasty, like Wei Xuancheng 韋玄成 (d.
+36 BCE) or Kuang Heng 匡衡 (end of term 29 BCE) were virtually powerless in face of the destructive power of the Generals-in-chief.
 During the reign of Emperor Cheng 漢成帝 (r.
-33-7 BCE)， He Wu 何武 suggested restructuring the office of the Counsellor into three different sections with different tasks, in order to release the administrative burden posed on the shoulders of the Counsellor.
-The office of Counsellor so became one of the Three Dukes (sangong 三公), the other "Dukes" being the Censor-in-chief (yushi dafu, then called da sikong 大司空 "Minister of Works") and the Minister of War.
+33-7 BCE)， He Wu 何武 (d.
+3 BCE) suggested to split the office of the Counsellor into three different sections with different tasks, in order to release the administrative burden posed on the shoulders of the Counsellor.
+The office of Counsellor thus became one of the Three Dukes (sangong 三公), the other "Dukes" being the Censor-in-chief (yushi dafu, then called da sikong 大司空 "Minister of Works") and the Minister of War.
 During the reign of Emperor Ai 漢哀帝 (r.
 7-1 BCE) the office of the Counsellor was renamed to "Minister of Education" (da situ 大司徒).

-This situation changed only at the very end of the Later Han period when the powerful warlords Dong Zhuo 董卓 and Cao Cao 曹操 occupied the office of Counsellor-in-chief.
+This situation changed only at the very end of the Later Han period when the powerful warlords Dong Zhuo 董卓 (d.
+192 CE) and Cao Cao 曹操 (155-220 CE) occupied the office of Counsellor-in-chief.
 Cao Cao restored this office, as well as that of the Censor-in-chief.
 The difference to the Former Han period was that the real position of Counsellor was that of an informal regent for a weak emperor.
 Powerful persons of the Wei 曹魏 (220-265), Jin 晉 (265-420) and Southern Dynasties 南朝 (420~589) periods continued making use of the office of Counsellor.